 The Airborne Strategic Command, Control, and Communications Program Office (PMA-271) is overseeing the TACAMO recapitalization effort.
 The solicitation process, which concluded in April 2024, seeks a prime contractor to integrate systems such as the Collins Aerospace Very Low Frequency (VLF) communications subsystem into the C-130J-30 aircraft.
 The contract award is expected in January 2025.

-The EC-130J will be operated by the Strategic Communications Wing 1 (SCW-1), headquartered at Tinker Air Force Base, Oklahoma.
+The E-130J will be operated by the Strategic Communications Wing 1 (SCW-1), headquartered at Tinker Air Force Base, Oklahoma.
 Squadrons include the “Ironmen” of Fleet Air Reconnaissance Squadron (VQ-3), the “Shadows” of VQ-4, and the “Roughnecks” of VQ-7.

 You may also like: The U.S. Navy is expected to test the new hypersonic missile launch system of the modernized USS Zumwalt destroyer in 2027